-I write for The School Magazine and illustrate for Christmas Press and ABC Commercial.
+I write for The School Magazine and illustrate for Christmas Press, Little Pink Dog Books and ABC Commercial.
 I present as a writer/illustrator in primary schools, including for the Children's Book Council of Australia (CBCA) and as a Role Model for Books in Homes Australia.

 I'm a member of SCBWI, ASA, NSW Writers' Centre and Children's Book Council of Australia (Northern Sydney Sub-branch).
 My art can also be viewed at www.thestylefile.com, www.scbwi.org and my blog www.yvonnelowpictures.blogspot.com.au.

 Yvonne has presented several times over the last 5 years to the students at St Kevin’s Dee Why.
 Yvonne is not only a wonderful illustrator, but proved her talent for story telling using her mouse puppets.
 The junior children loved her story.
 In another session, they were totally engaged in their attempt to create the best sea creature drawing.
 Yvonne gave simple yet explicit instructions and every child produced a fabulous underwater creature be it a dolphin, whale or man-eating shark.
 It was a fun filled hour that all the children remember quite clearly with many fond memories.